-Sometimes you just need a boost, something to boost your own mood and maybe others’ moods.
+Sometimes you just need a boost, something to boost your mood and maybe others’ moods.
 A great way to boost your mood is to burst into song.

 I often write about action, how just doing something–anything–can lift your spirits.
+[Action can also move you a little closer to your goals.]

-Another hack is to burst into song!
+Another mood-lifting hack is to burst into song!

 Burst Into Song at Significant Moments!